eik-lib/website/docs/server_sink.md

 app.register(service.api());
 ```

-A custom sink does normally take its own set of properties, such as authentication keys etc, so please see the documentation for each sink of whats required.
+A custom sink normally takes its own set of properties, such as authentication keys etc, so please see the documentation for each sink for what's required.

 ### Available custom sinks